Auburn vs. USC: Sportsbook promo codes, odds, spread, over/under - December 17

 - The Tigers were +6000 to win the national championship at the beginning of the season, and have now moved up to +5000, which is the -biggest change in the country.

-- The implied probability of Auburn winning the national championship, based on its +5000 moneyline odds, is 2%.
+- Auburn has a 2% chance of winning the national championship, based on its moneyline odds.

+- Oddsmakers have moved the Trojans' national championship odds down from +4000 at the beginning of the season to +6000.
+Among all teams in college basketball, that is the -biggest change.

 Check out all the futures bets available at BetMGM!